aws/q-cli/README.md

     - e.g. `grant/bug-fix`
 - `develop` branch
   - should be buildable and pass all lints
-- `staging` branch
-  - used to deploy to beta/staging
+- `staging` branch is auto pushed to beta/staging
 - `master` branch is auto pushed to prod
-  - used to deploy to develop